ctf0/Blazar/README.md

 # Blazar

-is a package that aims to help developers automate pre-rendering pages on the fly through utilizing [PhantomJs](phantomjs.org) which runs in the background when needed without adding any overhead to the server nor to the user experience.
+aims to help automate pre-rendering pages on the fly through utilizing [PhantomJs](phantomjs.org) which runs in the background when needed without adding any overhead to the server nor to the user experience.

-# Installation
+## Installation

 - install [PhantomJs](http://phantomjs.org/download.html)

 - `composer require ctf0/blazar`

-- add the service provider to `config/app.php`
+- (Laravel < 5.5) add the service provider to `config/app.php`

 ```php
 'providers' => [